sakkke/afw/README.md

 ## Overview

-It's Arch Framework which helps to install the new Arch Linux system. afw is made with Bash and available in [interactive shell](#work-with-interactive-shell) and [script](#work-with-script).
+It's Arch Framework which helps to install the new Arch Linux. afw is made with Bash and available in [interactive shell](#work-with-interactive-shell) and [script](#work-with-script).

 ### Good Points